Inclusion and Belonging

 Fall Dinner

-Guest speaker Newton de Faria, Ph.D., Professor of Practice & Director of Cornell's Meinig School of Biomedical Engineering’s Masters of Engineering Program, shared his personal and professional career trajectory, discussing the challenges and triumphs of diversity in his path from Brazil through careers in industry and academia.
+Guest speaker Newton de Faria, Ph.D., Professor of Practice & Director of Cornell's Meinig School of Biomedical Engineering’s Masters of Engineering Program, shared his personal and professional career trajectory, discussing the challenges and triumphs in his path from Brazil through careers in industry and academia.

 Fall Open Meeting